Title IV School

 If your family income drops significantly from what was reported on the FAFSA or if your family incurs large and unusual expenses, contact the Financial Aid Office.
 It may be possible to have your eligibility for financial aid re-evaluated and based upon your current financial situation.
 Please contact our office for forms and instructions.
 This process is lengthy, please be aware this process cannot be completed immediatley.

-After the financial aid process is complete, an award letter will be mailed/emailed out showing an estimated amount of aid you will receive each quarter if you attend full-time.
+After the financial aid process is complete, an award letter will be mailed/emailed out showing an estimated amount of aid you will receive each semester if you attend full-time.
 The actual amount of your aid will be established after you have registered for and attended class.
 You may also access this information on your MyNC account

 Financial Aid Office